Homogeneous charge compression ignition: Difference from knock

 Engine knock or pinging occurs when some of the unburnt gases ahead of the flame in an SI engine spontaneously ignite.
 This gas is compressed as the flame propagates and the pressure in the combustion chamber rises.
 The high pressure and corresponding high temperature of unburnt reactants can cause them to spontaneously ignite.
-This causes a shock wave to traverse from the end gas region and an expansion wave to traverse into the end gas region.
+This causes a pressure wave to traverse from the end gas region and an expansion wave to traverse into the end gas region.
 The two waves reflect off the boundaries of the combustion chamber and interact to produce high amplitude standing waves, thus forming a primitive thermoacoustic device where the resonance is amplified by the increased heat release during the wave travel similar to a Rijke tube.

 A similar ignition process occurs in HCCI.
 However, rather than part of the reactant mixture igniting by compression ahead of a flame front, ignition in HCCI engines occurs due to piston compression more or less simultaneously in the bulk of the compressed charge.
 Little or no pressure differences occur between the different regions of the gas, eliminating any shock wave and knocking, but the rapid pressure rise is still present and desirable from the point of seeking maximum efficiency from near-ideal isochoric heat addition.